Blue Carbon

 What can you do to help?

-The Australian Government is developing a carbon farming method through the Clean Energy Regulator.
-If you are a landowner, you can participate and have carbon credits generated for returning tidal waters onto lands, such as cane farms, and restoring mangroves and salt marshes.
+The Australian Government has developed a carbon farming method through the Clean Energy Regulator.
+If you are eligible to participate, you can register a project and generate carbon credits for reintroducing tidal waters onto lands by establishing coastal wetland ecosystems.

 What is AMCS doing?